October 2, 2025

 Often, advertisers attempt to get around this with fine print, which is still considered deceptive.
 The FTC regulations state that in order for an advertisement to be lawful, all terms and conditions must be clear and legible.
 Advertisements that say something is 5 payments of $19.99 won’t fly.

 Think about a pufferfish.
 Those little guys really know how to blow themselves out of proportion.
-Advertisers follow suit by making statements that are so unbelievably broad that they’re both impossible to prove and disprove, making them difficult to take to court.
+Advertisers follow suit by making statements that are so broad and unbelievable that they’re both impossible to prove and disprove, making them difficult to challenge to court.

 Note that almost every movie is #1.
 Every fast food restaurant is the “fastest”.
 Any advertisement claiming that their product or service is “the best”.